⟶ Print pdf

 Section 5.
 Quorum for Meetings

-For the purposes of electing officers, a quorum shall consist of 10% of the voting members of the corporation The membership figure will be calculated as of 12-31 of the previous year, prior to the Annual Meeting held in January.
+For the purposes of electing officers, a quorum shall consist of 10% of the voting members of the Corporation The membership figure will be calculated as of December 31 of the previous year, prior to the Annual Meeting held in January.

-Except as otherwise provided under the Articles of Incorporation, these Bylaws or provisions of law, no business shall be considered by the members at any meeting at which the required quorum is not present, and the only motion which the Chair shall entertain at such meeting is a motion to adjourn.
+Except as otherwise provided under the Articles of Incorporation, these Bylaws or provisions of law, no business shall be considered by the members at any meeting at which the required quorum is not present.

 Every act or decision done or made by a majority of voting members present in person or by proxy at a duly held meeting at which a quorum is present is the act of the members, unless the Articles of Incorporation, these Bylaws or provisions of law require a greater number.